 Pay Apprenticeship Levy

-When you have to pay Apprenticeship Levy and how to report your payments.
+Find out when you have to pay Apprenticeship Levy and how to work out and report your payments.

-As an employer, you’ll have to pay Apprenticeship Levy each month from 6 April 2017 if you:
+As an employer, you have to pay Apprenticeship Levy each month if you:

 - have an annual pay bill of more than £3 million

-- are connected to other companies or charities for Employment Allowance which in total have an annual pay bill of more than £3 million
+- are connected to any companies or charities for Employment Allowance purposes and have a combined annual pay bill of more than £3 million

 - employees under the age of 21